AMShelton/GIAnT-MATLAB/README.md

 ### Manual Annotations

-In our pipeline, users can manually annotate pixels to exclude from analysis or pixels that correspond to soma, whose signals should be extracted (the pipeline has typically been used for single-neuron simultaneous glutamate + calcium imaging experiments on the SLAP2).
+In our pipeline, users can manually annotate pixels to exclude from analysis or pixels that correspond to soma, whose signals should be extracted (e.g. single-neuron simultaneous glutamate + calcium imaging).
 When ROIs are annotated (either in `annotateROIs.m` or `SILo.m`), information about the ROIs are saved in the `annotations.h5` file.
 The structure of that file is as below

 ```
 🗄️ annotations.h5